 Give yourself the advantage over other candidates and take part in the regular specialist workshops run at Tradewind Recruitment.
 Get in touch with our Tradewind Birmingham team for more information!

-To get a SEN Job you must have the correct qualifications, pass a Disclosure and Barring Service check (you will need this to be able to work with children).
+To get a SEN teaching role you must have the correct qualifications, pass a Disclosure and Barring Service check (you will need this to be able to work with children).
 You must also obtain suitable references from your previous employment.
 We have our friendly team members in our local offices in Sheffield, Preston, Nottingham, Manchester, London, Hull, Bristol, Birmingham and more, who are here to help your career progress.